Intermolecular perturbation in the self‑assembly of melamine

 Detalles Bibliográficos

-Autores principales: Petelski, André N., Duarte, Darío Jorge Roberto, Pamies, Silvana Carina, Peruchena, Nélida María, Sosa, Gladis Laura
+Autores principales: Petelski, André Nicolai, Duarte, Darío Jorge Roberto, Pamies, Silvana Carina, Peruchena, Nélida María, Sosa, Gladis Laura

 Formato: Artículo